mccright/PythonStuff/README.md

 * Python Graph Gallery: A Collection of Hundreds of Charts Made With Python [https://www.python-graph-gallery.com/](https://www.python-graph-gallery.com/) especially time series graphing [https://www.python-graph-gallery.com/basic-time-series-with-matplotlib](https://www.python-graph-gallery.com/basic-time-series-with-matplotlib)
 * See the responses to a question about Python type hints (especially the response by 'BerislavLopac') [https://news.ycombinator.com/item?id=30288000](https://news.ycombinator.com/item?id=30288000)
 * "How to Pickle and Unpickle Objects in Python." [https://stackabuse.com/how-to-pickle-and-unpickle-objects-in-python/](https://stackabuse.com/how-to-pickle-and-unpickle-objects-in-python/)
+* Fetch a git repository (from GitHub or locally), build a container image based on the specifications found in the repository & optionally launch the container that you can use to explore the repository [https://github.com/jupyterhub/repo2docker](https://github.com/jupyterhub/repo2docker)